-On 5-7 November 2019, the IIJ welcomed 36 policymakers, academics, and practitioners to a Scoping Workshop on Racially or Ethnically Motivated Violent Extremism (REMVE) in Valletta, Malta.
-The workshop, convened under the auspices of the IIJ Addressing Homegrown Terrorism Initiative, with support from the governments of the United States of America and Spain, drew together practitioners from 12 countries across Africa, Asia, North America and the Caribbean, as well as 13 international organisations.
+In November 2019, the IIJ welcomed 36 policymakers, academics, and practitioners to a Scoping Workshop on Racially or Ethnically Motivated Violent Extremism (REMVE) in Valletta, Malta.
+The workshop, convened under the auspices of the IIJ REMVE Initiative, with support from the Governments of the United States and Spain, brought together practitioners from 12 countries across Africa, Asia, North America and the Caribbean, as well as 13 international organisations.

 The increasing number of cases of REMVE around the world presents a concerning trend with wide-ranging manifestations and impacts.
 Recent research also indicates a worrying transition to a transnational threat, with an evolution in the way that organisations are connecting and collaborating.